- Prayer and Worship

 “The word of God nourishes both evangelizers and those who are being evangelized so that each one may continue to grow in his or her Christian life”

 (National Directory for Catechesis [NDC] [Washington, DC: United States Conference of Catholic Bishops, 2005], no. 17).

-This year, the Church will celebrate Catechetical Sunday on September 21, 2014, and will focus on the theme "Teaching About God's Gift of Forgiveness."
-Those whom the community has designated to serve as catechists will be called forth to be commissioned for their ministry.
+This year, the Church will celebrate Catechetical Sunday on September 16, 2018.
+The 2018 theme will be "Enlisting Witnesses for Jesus Christ."
+Those who the Community has designated to serve as catechists will be called forth to be commissioned for their ministry.
 Catechetical Sunday is a wonderful opportunity to reflect on the role that each person plays, by virtue of Baptism, in handing on the faith and being a witness to the Gospel.
 Catechetical Sunday is an opportunity for all to rededicate themselves to this mission as a community of faith.

 Sincerely yours in Christ,